qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 cloning packets (same problem as everyone else), recirculation, and providing more use cases.
 This seems good (sorry, couldn't help!).

-There was a question I wanted to ask: is this possible to have it the other way round, to compile eBPF to P4 in order to program ASICs?
+There was a question I wanted to ask: is it possible to have it the other way round, to compile eBPF to P4 in order to program ASICs?
 I asked on the chat, but the question was noticed too late to be answered: the next talk had already begun.
 Too bad, maybe next time!